 |Self-Select phased drawdown|| |

-• Offers regular income as a mix of tax-free cash and taxable income.
+• Offers regular income as a mix of tax-free lump sum and taxable income.

 • Tailor Self-Select to optimise your clients’ tax bands/allowances.

-• Your client must take 25% tax-free cash, but they can take less than the associated taxable income.
-So you can use taxable income to ‘fill’ a tax band and top up to the income level needed with tax-free cash.
+• Your client must take 25% tax-free lump sum, but they can take less than the associated taxable income.
+So you can use taxable income to ‘fill’ a tax band and top up to the income level needed with tax-free lump sum.
 You can ‘flex’ this approach when needed, for example if your client’s other incomes change.

 • You could choose to minimise crystallisations, to protect Pension Commencement Lump Sum (PCLS) growth.
 We automatically calculate the minimum crystallisation needed to pay your client’s chosen income amount.